 Here is that final game at The Dell.
 It’s a cracker, and so is the winner by Le Tissier.
 Scan ahead to about 4:40 to see it.

 In 2005 they were relegated, and financial troubles came along.
 By 2009 they were in League One, but new ownership arrived.
 They won the League Trophy while down there and got back to the Championship in 2011 and then to the Premier League in 2012.
 In the summer of 2014, they got something of a reputation by selling many of their best players: Rickie Lambert and Adam Lallana to Liverpool; Calum Chambers to Arsenal; and Luke Shaw to Manchester United.
 Their manager, Mauricio Pochettino, also left for Spurs.
 In the next few years, they would also sell Sadio Mané and Virgil van Dijk to Liverpool.
 Gareth Bale came through their youth system as well.

 I guess if you keep selling all your best players, trouble eventually comes along.
 In 2017-18 they barely stayed up, stumbling to seventeenth in the league, though they did make the FA Cup semifinals, where they lost to Chelsea.
 The next year wasn’t much better, as they finished 16th in the league.
-But in 2019-20 they got back to 11th, so they would seem to have their equilibrium back.
+Since then they’ve finished 11th and 15th.

 They share the South Coast derby with Portsmouth, and it’s one of the more bitter rivalries around.
 They have played 139 times since 1899 but not in a league game since 2012.
 In September 2019 they met in the League Cup, a 4-0 Southampton win at Portsmouth.

 As one might imagine, the main one is “When the Saints Go Marching In.”

 15th in Premier League, Semifinals FA Cup, 2nd Round League Cup